SYPHILIS IS SPREADING.

 Symptoms of syphilis can be easy to miss or mistake for something else.
 Even if you don’t notice symptoms, or if the symptoms go away on their own, you can still have syphilis.
 Regular STD testing can help catch syphilis before it gets too serious.

 Different stages, different symptoms.
-Syphilis goes through four stages if left untreated.
-Symptoms may start mild but can progress to vision problems, brain damage, and even death.
-It’s important to be aware of what each stage looks like so you can get treated early!
+Syphilis goes through four stages if left untreated, each with its own set of symptoms.
+These symptoms are easy to miss and go away on their own even without treatment.
+Regular testing for STDs can help catch syphilis early.
+However, it’s important to be aware of what each stage looks like so you can seek treatment.

 Primary Syphilis